 - , Unlike console versions which feels smooth and fluid, the moving mechanics on PC feels unintuitive and clunky to use

 - No action key on the keyboard, moving the character with right-click to then have to move and click a door is tedious

 - There is zero fluidity between the games mechanisms.

-Regardless of the issues I have had getting the game going, I am totally hooked and blown away by this title, Bioware games are getting a reputation for being full of mind-blowing pc eye candy.
-The 2 year wait for the next installment was worth it and im thoroughly enjoying it so far, If Bioware / EA can release a patch to fix loading issues then they are well on their way to a smash-hit gaming title.
+Regardless of the issues, I have had to get the game going, I am totally hooked and blown away by this title, Bioware games are getting a reputation for being full of mind-blowing pc eye candy.
+The 2-year wait for the next instalment was worth it and I’m thoroughly enjoying it so far, If Bioware / EA can release a patch to fix loading issues then they are well on their way to a smash-hit gaming title.